-But remember that the same applies if you're trying to watch the Astros within Houston or are trying to watch a blackout game - you'll need a VPN to do so, so check out how to do that above.
+But remember that the same applies if you're trying to watch the Astros within Houston or are trying to watch a blackout game - you'll need the best VPN to do so, so check out how to do that above.

 Thanks to a deal between Facebook and Major League Baseball, you can stream 25 afternoon games in the US for free right from the social network.
 All of the games will take place on weekday afternoons (primarily on Wednesdays) at the MLB Facebook page, but this is a free option that gives you a taste of what it’s like to be able to stream MLB games from your browser.